FBI names pipeline cyberattackers as company promises return - WTMJ

 Despite that, the challenge facing the government and the private sector remains immense.

-In this case, the FBI moved with unusual speed to pinpoint blame, saying the criminal syndicate whose ransomware was used in the attack is named DarkSide.
+In this case, the FBI publicly assigned blame Monday by saying the criminal syndicate whose ransomware was used in the attack is named DarkSide.
 The group’s members are Russian speakers, and the syndicate’s malware is coded not to attack networks using Russian-language keyboards.

 She declined to say if Colonial Pipeline had paid any ransom, and the company has not given any indication of that one way or the other.
 Though the FBI has historically discouraged victims from making payments for fear of promoting additional attacks, she acknowledged “the very difficult” situation that victims face and said the administration needs to look “thoughtfully at this area” of how best to deter ransomware.